jmettraux/jmettraux.github.com/_posts/2012-12-20-ruote-and-the-await-attribute.md

 &nbsp;

 [Ruote](http://ruote.rubyforge.org) is a Ruby workflow engine.
-It's about orchestrating tasks, routing work among participants.
+It orchestrates tasks, routing work among participants.
 The most interesting questions people come up with are the ones about "how to model that flow in ruote?".

 The other day on IRC (freenode #ruote), Typedef asked me how one could model this in ruote: